 I’m hosting a Mother’s Day brunch this Sunday, so I thought it might be fun for you to see what I’m cooking up for the special ladies in our family.
 It also gives me a chance to add a couple of recipes to the much neglected ‘Savory Bakes’ category in the recipe index here.
 I’m usually all about sweets, but there are some savory recipes that I feel are worth sharing, too!
-I think the hallmark of any good brunch is a mixture of both savory and sweet, and I’ve got plans for plenty of both.
+The hallmark of any good brunch is a mixture of both savory and sweet, and I’ve got plans for plenty of both.

 If you’ve never tried country ham, think of it as Appalachian prosciutto.
 It is salty indeed, which is why I suggest you buy packages labeled ‘biscuit pieces’ or ‘shaved’ because the ham will be thinly sliced.
 Fry the ham in a nonstick pan until browned; split biscuits and add just one ham slice per biscuit.